bajh/Goofspiel/README.md

 -Removing last card after game is over

 -If you are the first person to play a card then it looks really weird when your opponent plays their card.

+-If your opponent leaves, you might want to know about that!